ipsy-md/docs/docs/cluster/cecile/faqs-cluster.md

 # Frequently Asked Questions

-If you have a very common problem it might be covered in this FAQS section, if you are unlucky and you cannot find any help on this page, please contact us at `cecile-admins-l at ovgu.de`.
+If you have a very common problem it might be covered in this FAQ section, if you are unlucky and you cannot find any help on this page, please contact us at `cecile-admins-l at ovgu.de`.

 ## Cecile access

 - **I can't access the cluster from outside the university.**

-    If you are outside the university network you can access Cecile only though edu-VPN, please, read the relevant [information](../cecile/access.md).
+    If you are outside the university network you can access Cecile only though [eduVPN](https://www.urz.ovgu.de/en/vpn-path-204,616.html).

 ## Data